Keurig Smart Brewer - Hero background

 How it actually works when you're not thinking about it

 Cleanup is genuinely fast.
-Eject the used pod (goes in compost), rinse the brew head under the faucet (30 seconds), wipe down the outer housing if there's splatter (2 minutes tops).
-No filters to replace, no grounds to manage.
+Eject used pod (compost), rinse brew head (30 seconds), wipe housing if splatter (2 minutes).
+No filters, no grounds management.

-The 1.7L reservoir refilling frequency: for my partner and me (one 10oz brew each in the morning, maybe a second cup later), we refill every 4-5 days.
-For households brewing 4+ times daily, refill is every 2 days.
-Not a hardship but worth noting.
+Refilling frequency for two people (one 10oz brew each morning, maybe second cup later): every 4-5 days.
+For 4+ daily brews, refill every 2 days.

-My only friction point: I still need to manually load a pod.
+Friction point: still need to manually load pods.
 You can't truly "set it and forget it" from bed unless prep is done beforehand.
-If you want genuine wake-up-to-coffee convenience, you need an automatic bean-to-cup machine like the DeLonghi TrueBrew instead.
+For genuine wake-up-to-coffee convenience, automatic bean-to-cup like DeLonghi TrueBrew is better.

 K-Cup Pod Consistency & Brand Testing